sailorsails/trupro-module/README.md

 # TruPro-Module

 ## Getting Started
-A ReactJS module that performs some basic blockchain queries against the Ethereum Blockchain.
+A ReactJS website module that performs some basic blockchain queries against the Ethereum Blockchain using web3js-eth.

 ## Usage
 ```